sahilrajput03/devopswithkubernetes/learn-sops/README.md

 # able to regenerate secret.yaml file again, by:
 export SOPS_AGE_KEY_FILE=$(pwd)/key.txt
 # OR
 export SOPS_AGE_KEY=myPrivateKeyText
+# OR
+# sops will pick up agefile from default location i.e., $XDG_CONFIG_HOME/sops/age/keys.txt
-# NOTE: You must use only one of above environment variable to set access to private key for sops.
+# LEARN: You must use only one of above environment variable to set access to private key for sops.
 sops -d secret.enc.yaml > secret.yaml
 ```